-A minimum of 24 credits of coursework must be Creative Writing workshops for which students are registered at the 500 level.
+Creative Writing MFA students must complete a minimum of 24 credits of coursework in Creative Writing workshops at the 500-level.

-Creative Writing MFA students are required to take at least three credits of workshop courses in at least three of the genres we offer.
-Screen and television are considered a single genre despite having separate course numbers.
+Within those 24 credits of workshop, students must take at least 3 credits of workshop in at least 3 different genres.
+Screen (CRWR 506) and television (CRWR 514) are considered a single genre despite having separate course numbers.
 Short fiction and the novel are also considered a single genre.